 Make this recipe vegan: replace the two eggs in this recipe with two vegan egg replacements.

 Make this recipe keto: replace the white and brown sugars with a low carb granulated sugar alternative such as swerve.
+If you don’t do well with sugar alcohols, try using powdered stevia or liquid stevia drops.

 Interested in learning more about the paleo diet?